smallsilverwest/EWHA.W.UNIV_ENACTUS_Majung/README.md

 # Majoon NFC Websites

-- File name start xx means 'unused'.
+- File name start 'xx' means 'unused'.

-- Please fork this repo and delete the files with xxx.
+- Please fork this repo and delete the files with 'xx'.